open-education-hub/operating-systems/content/chapters/app-interact/lab/content/os-cloud.md

 1 row in set (0.000 sec)
 ```

-`Note: in real life DON'T store passwords in text files inside a repository`.
+`Note: in real life, DON'T store passwords in text files inside a repository`.

 Some observations: